 So as you can see there is a huge variance of what information is provided to buyers, and to lose a buyer who might be good for your listings at this stage is a wasted opportunity.

 Beyond your listing being posted to MLS and that agents’ website, there is the OPTION – it does not happen automatically – to share your listing across hundreds of other broker websites.
 This is a collaborative service that the agent has to sign up for long in advance.
 This creates far more exposure for your listing, with the thousands of people searching thousands of websites and listings all the time.
 Go to www.thevillageguru.ca to see an example of this type of listing-share website.

 Secondly, I encourage my seller clients to agree to allow other agents to advertise the listing.
 There is a box on the listing paperwork, “Allow for Advertising”.
 If another agent wants to create a web page or a blog post about your listing, this is all the better for your exposure.
 This can only happen if you agree to it on the paperwork, and sadly I see this boxed checked ‘no’ on so many MLS listings, its incredible.

 Since there’s more and more professional companies who offer real estate agents some very good media packages, I get really ticked when agents don’t use them.
 No agent is a professional photographer or artist, and should always be hiring professionals for photography & website tours, video tours, and print items like feature booklets.
 Some of my packages include hiring for floor plans, because buyers love all of this.
-They love to know the layout and the look of the house before they decide to go see it.
-They can keep a beautifully designed, full-colour feature booklet that reminds them of your home when they go to view other homes with just an MLS data sheet printed out.
 Media helps to create the feeling buyers develop for your home, and you want it to be a good feeling!

 In short, once you get around 15 viewings from buyers who are looking for a home like yours, then you should see an offer.
 If no offers come, the price was too far out of range for them, even if they did like your home.